List of Disney+ Hotstar original programming

-Disney+ Hotstar (also known as Hotstar) is an Indian brand of subscription video on-demand over-the-top streaming service owned by Novi Digital Entertainment of Disney Star and operated by Disney Media and Entertainment Distribution, both divisions of The Walt Disney Company.
-Initially, the platform launched as Hotstar in February 2015 by Star India.
+This article is a list of streaming television programming that has been released on Disney+ Hotstar, or just Hotstar, an Indian subscription video on-demand over-the-top streaming service owned by Disney Star and operated by the Disney Entertainment division of The Walt Disney Company since its launch as Hotstar in February 2015 by the formerly-named Star India.
+In February 2025, Disney+ Hotstar in India was rebranded as JioHotstar following the service's merger with JioCinema.
+In October 2025, Disney+ Hotstar in Southeast Asia was rebranded as Disney+ following the Star brand was replaced by Hulu.

 Indian original programming

 Hotstar Specials

 Hotstar Specials is a content hub and label of Hotstar under which the platform releases their original programming created exclusively for the service.
 The label launched with the docu-drama Roar of the Lion on 20 March 2019.